 Wasabi: the pungent seasoning

-Wasabi is known for its spicy and fresh flavor.
+The wasabi is known for its spicy and fresh flavor.
 Originally used to accompany sashimi and sushi, wasabi also has antimicrobial properties, ideal for dishes with raw fish.
-Grown in specific conditions, true fresh wasabi is a luxury and quite different from the industrial versions.
+Grown under specific conditions, true fresh wasabi is a luxury and very different from industrial versions.

-A umeboshi, a fermented and salted plum, is often served as a side or filling for onigiri.
-Its sour and salty flavor excites the palate and is appreciated for its digestive properties.
+The umeboshi, a fermented and salted plum, is often served as a side dish or filling for onigiri.
+Its sour and salty flavor awakens the palate and is appreciated for its digestive properties.

 Yuzu: the citrus touch

-The yuzu, a Japanese citrus fruit, is used to add aroma and flavor to dishes and drinks.
-The juice and zest of yuzu are essential ingredients in sauces, desserts, and even in hot beverages like yuzu-cha.
+The yuzu, a Japanese citrus fruit, is used to give aroma and flavor to dishes and beverages.
+The juice and zest of yuzu are essential ingredients in sauces, desserts, and even in hot drinks like yuzu-cha.

 Additional ingredients of Japanese cuisine

 In addition to those already mentioned, Japanese cuisine incorporates other unique ingredients that deserve attention.
-These items contribute to the complexity and balance that characterize the gastronomy of Japan.
+These items contribute to the complexity and balance that characterize Japan’s gastronomy.

-Kinako is a fine powder made from roasted soybeans, commonly used in Japanese desserts.
+The kinako is a fine powder made from roasted soybeans, widely used in Japanese desserts.
 It imparts a slightly sweet flavor and a nutty aroma.
-It is often sprinkled on mochis and used in sweets like warabi-mochi.
+It is often sprinkled over mochis and used in sweets like warabi-mochi.

 Benefits of kinako: